 Glycine biosynthesis and p53

-Serine biosynthesis not only provides the precursor of TCA cycle but also provides precursors for other biosynthetic pathways.
+Serine biosynthesis not only provides the precursor of the TCA cycle but also provides precursors for other biosynthetic pathways.
 Serine provides a precursor for the glycine biosynthesis in which serine is converted to glycine catalyzed by Serine Hydroxymethyltransferase (SHMT).
-Glycine is an important source of methyl groups for the one carbon pools required for the biosynthesis of different biomolecules, including glutathione, protein, and purine nucleotides.
+Glycine is an important source of methyl groups for the one-carbon pools required for the biosynthesis of different biomolecules, including glutathione, protein, and purine nucleotides.

 P53 is a tumor suppressor protein that acts as a mediator of various cellular responses.
-It also helps the cancer cells to deal with the serine deficiency and oxidative stress.
+It also helps the cancer cells to deal with serine deficiency and oxidative stress.
 It also preserves the antioxidant capacity of the cell.
-It is found that cell lacking the p53 do not respond to the serine starvation caused by oxidative stress and leads to the severely impaired proliferation.
+It is found that cells lacking the p53 do not respond to the serine starvation caused by oxidative stress and leads to severely impaired proliferation.

 During the serine starvation, the p53-p21 axis is activated which leads to the cell cycle arrest promoting the cell survival and depleting the stored serine to glutathione synthesis to counteract the reactive oxygen species formation.